Antananariwa/tracker-app/README.md

 Now the goal is to:

-1. Understand API data structure and how to work on it.
+1. [DONE] Understand API data structure and how to work on it.
-2. Extract data either according to needs or in a universal way.
+2. [DONE] Extract data either according to needs or in a universal way.
-3. Create components for data handling - graphs, tables etc.
+3. [DONE] Create components for data handling - graphs, tables etc.
-4. Place new components within BoxMainContent.
+4. [DONE] Place new components within BoxMainContent.
-5. Transfer extracted data to the handling component.
+5. [DONE] Transfer extracted data to the handling component.
 6. What do I want to do with titles in the boxes?
 Maybe I should drop them, they are reusable but feels like causing more harm than good.
 I would skip title variable etc. displays usually require different formats so it's hard to make titles usable in majority of them.
 7. how do I deal with processing data?
 At the moment I store it in static variables, feels like we should be using and updating states.
 Is it good enough for now?
 8. Pros - Can easly extract symbol with metaData.symbol and reuse in other displays.
 Maybe every display should read symbol itself.